-We are born with between 2 million and 4 million sweat glands located all over our bodies — except a few places like our lips and ear canals.
+We are born with between 2 million and 4 million sweat glands, which are located all over our bodies — except a few places, like our lips and ear canals.

 Why does my sweat stink when I’m stressed?

-Stress may also cause a vicious circle of sweat: When you notice you’re perspiring a lot, it can increase your anxiety — what if someone notices my wet underarms? — which in turn can make you sweat even more.
+Stress may also cause a vicious circle of sweat: When you notice you’re perspiring a lot, it can increase your anxiety — What if someone notices my wet underarms?
+And this in turn can make you sweat even more.

 Why do some people sweat more than others?